Enlisted (video game): Gameplay

 Enlisted is squad-based, with each player controlling an infantry squad or a vehicle's crew.
 Players control a squad of 3–9 soldiers (represented by a real life division of their respective military, such as the 1st Infantry Division and the 2nd New Zealand Division) of varying classes, equipped with class-restricted weapons such as rifles, submachine guns, machine guns, sniper rifles, mortars, anti-tank weapons, or flamethrowers; alternatively, players may control the crew of a tank or plane, at least one of which must always be equipped for use in the menu.
 Players control one of the soldiers in their squad, and can give orders to or switch between the other AI soldiers in their squad.
 The player's squads, soldiers, and weaponry can be managed in the main menu, where squads can be equipped and upgraded, soldiers and weapons can be purchased, game modes and factions can be switched, and several other aspects of the game can be customized or controlled.

-Players battle in large maps based on major World War II battles on the Eastern Front, Western Front, North African Campaign and the Pacific Theater in battles such as the Battle of Dunkirk, the Normandy landings, Invasion of Normandy, the Battle of the Bulge, the Battle of Moscow, the Battles of Rzhev, the Battle of Tunisia, the Battle of Guadalcanal, the New Georgia campaign, the Solomon Islands campaign, the Burma campaign, and the Battle of Berlin.
+Players battle in large maps based on major World War II battles on the Eastern Front, Western Front, North African Campaign and the Pacific Theater in battles such as the Normandy landings, Invasion of Normandy, the Battle of the Bulge, the Battle of Moscow, the Battles of Rzhev, the Battle of Tunisia, the Battle of Guadalcanal, the New Georgia campaign, the Solomon Islands campaign, the Burma campaign, the Soviet Invasion of Manchuria, and the Battle of Berlin.
 Players are divided into two teams representing the Allies and the Axis.
 There are four nations to choose from: the United States, the Soviet Union, Germany, and Japan.
-Each faction has 5 Battle Ratings.
-Some factions also have a smaller faction incorporated under them (the UK, Free France, Australia, New Zealand and China are currently under the US tree.
-Italy and Romania are currently under the German tree).
-When matchmaking, the player will be matchmaking with the Battle Rating (BR) above and below.
+Each faction has 5 Battle Ratings (BR).
+Some factions also have smaller factions incorporated under them (the UK, Free France, Australia, New Zealand and China, currently under the US tree.
+Italy and Romania currently under the German tree, and the Chinese communists are currently under the Soviet tree.
+There is also a Type 95 Ha-Go light tank for Japan that belongs to the Kingdom of Thailand, an M4A2 Sherman for the United States named Bomb that belongs to Canada, and a Tiger 1 for Germany that belongs to Hungary).
+When matchmaking, the player will be matchmaking with the BR above and below.
 For example if the player is matchmaking in BR II that person can play with BR I and BR III players.
-Battle Rating III players however have the potential to either play in low BR matches (BR I and II), or high BR matches (BR IV and V).
+Battle Rating III players however have the potential to either play in low BR matches (BR II), or high BR matches (BR IV).
+In Enlisted, BR V is the highest, and BR V players can be matched with BR IV players.